glowkeeper/glowkeeper.github.io/src/content/writing/stories/theDruid.md

 "I knew there was a reason I brought you."

 They ate beneath the trees while the little stove hissed between them.
-The pasties had been flattened in Sam's rucksack, but the tea was hot and strong.
-Afterwards, he divided the chocolate and handed Rachael the larger piece without being asked.
+The pasties were indeed flattened, but the tea was hot and strong.
+Afterwards, Sam divided the chocolate and handed Rachael the larger piece without being asked.

 Their voices sounded strangely clear in the motionless air.
 When they had finished, Sam packed away the stove while Rachael stood brushing crumbs from her trousers.